-Source Theme Title Summary Skills Implications Strategy HEY LEP Economic Growth and Workforce Wellbeing Strategy.
-2021 Sets out four key priorities: ensuring a productive and innovative economy, clean growth energy, skilled inclusive economy and attractive, competitive and resilient locations.
-Priorities align with the economic strategies set out by both Hull City Council and East Riding of Yorkshire Council and will be achieved through business-led initiatives and partnership working.
-The strategy details HEY LEP's 8 key sectors to be: Ports & Logistics; Engineering, manufacturing and assembly; Agriculture, Horticulture, Food Manufacture and Agri-Tech; Construction; Health Technologies, Pharmaceuticals and Health and Social Care; Tourism & Culture; Digital, and Low Carbon Technologies.
-Maximize progressions to HE Embed digital skills Retain and attracting young people Deliver a green recovery through skills development Support labour market transition Match out of work people with sectors with labour need
+Source Theme Title Summary Skills Implications Strategy HEY LEP Economic Growth and Sets out four key priorities: ensuring a productive and innovative economy, clean growth energy, skilled inclusive economy and attractive, competitive and resilient locations.
+Priorities align with Upskill/reskill the workforceMaximize progressions to HE Workforce Wellbeing Strategy, 2021 the economic strategies set out by both Hull City Council and East Riding of Yorkshire Council and will be achieved through business-led initiatives and partnership working.
+0

-Source Theme Title Summary Ski ills Implications Strategy Humber Estuary Plan, 2021 Details how the Humber will accelerate clean growth in the Energy Estuary, develop the Humber Ports and Manufacturing clusters, manage the Humber Estuary and attract and deliver new investment as well as presenting wider priorities for growth and productivity.
+Source Theme Title Summary Skills Implications The strategy details HEY LEP's 8 key sectors to be: Ports & Logistics; Engineering, manufacturing and assembly; Agriculture, Horticulture, Food Manufacture and Agri-Tech; Construction; Health Technologies, Pharmaceuticals and Health and Social Care; Tourism & Culture; Digital, and Low Carbon Technologies.
+Match out of work people with sectors with labour need Economic inclusion Strategy Humber Estuary Plan, 2021 Details how the Humber will accelerate clean growth in the Energy Estuary, develop the Humber Ports and Manufacturing clusters, manage the Humber Estuary and attract and deliver new investment as well as presenting wider priorities for growth and productivity.
 Following the close of the Humber LEP, the delivery of the Humber Estuary Plan became the responsibility of the Humber Leadership Board.
 The Humber Leadership Board (HLB) was reorganised as a joint committee comprising of the Leader and one executive member from each of the four local authorities (Hull, East Riding, North and North-East Lincolnshire).
-As a member of this Board, the HEY LEP (and GLLEP) will support relevant activities to ensure that agreed outcomes are achieved, such as supporting the Humber Freeport and Humber Industrial Cluster Plan. • Leverage low-carbon infrastructure to attract new investment and develop local supply chains, skills and innovation.
+As a member of this Board, the HEY LEP (and GLLEP) will support relevant activities to ensure that agreed outcomes are achieved, such as supporting the Humber Freeport and Humber Industrial Cluster Plan.
+Leverage low-carbon infrastructure to attract new investment and develop local supply chains, skills and innovation.
 Work in partnership with industry and academic partners to maximize the opportunity presented by the development of the Siemens Mobility rail manufacturing facility Ensure business and innovation support, careers advice and education and training provision is responsive to these opportunities.
-Create and increase the demand of jobs in Haulage & Logistics, and Low Carbon (See Figure B.32/B.33 in the additional indicator workbook for current Humber Estuary case studies).
-Strategy East Riding Economic Strategy 2018-2022 & Mid-term review January 2021 The East Riding Economic Strategy sets out a strategic framework to achieve a competitive and resilient low-carbon economy that supports sustainable and inclusive growth and meets the ambitions set out in the Government's Industrial Strategy.
+Create and increase the demand of jobs in Haulage &amp; Logistics, and Low Carbon (See Figure B.32/B.33 in the additional indicator workbook for current Humber Estuary case studies).
+Strategy East Riding Economic Strategy 2018- 2022 & Mid- Term Review, January 2021 (Locally Held Document) The East Riding Economic Strategy sets out a strategic framework to achieve a competitive and resilient low-carbon economy that supports sustainable and inclusive growth and meets the ambitions set out in the Government's Industrial Strategy.
 Four priorities were identified in the strategy: Business Growth; Lifelong Learning; Quality Locations; and Sustainable Economy.
-The mid-term review provides highlights against these actions and maps priorities to secure by 2022/2023. • Deliver the Yorkshire Coast Community Led Local Development Programme to help those furthest from the labour market improve their employment opportunities Deliver an adult learning service that is response to economic recovery and local challenges.
+The midterm review provides highlights against these actions and maps priorities to secure by 2022/2023.
+Deliver the Yorkshire Coast Community Led Local Development Programme to help those furthest from the labour market improve their employment opportunities Deliver an adult learning service that is response to economic recovery and local challenges.
 Support learners to follow relevant progression routes further learning or employment.
-Broaden range of SEND and high needs provision and enhance engagement with local employers to increase number of local opportunities.
-Deliver Technical Level (T Level) qualification pilots.
-Maintain financial viability of Kickstart (formerly Wheels to Work) to overcome geographical barriers to employment and learning.
-Support employment growth through LEP sector deals.
-Continue the Skills Support for the Workforce programme (extended to March 2023 with additional funding allocated for the East Riding to support SMEs with fully funded workplace training).